adessoSE/devblog/_posts/2022-12-16-Troubleshooting-open-source-NuGet-package.md

 Let's explore the steps to find more about that error and the resulting actions to resolve that problem and continue on with the project.

 First I will create a MVP to replicate the problem and explore further without the other dependencies of the project.
-Then follow my process of resolving the problem and find a solution.
+Then I will follow the process of resolving the problem and finding a solution.

 This happens on the machine with [Majaro x64](https://manjaro.org/) with [.Net 6](https://docs.microsoft.com/en-us/dotnet/core/whats-new/dotnet-6).

-# Replicate the error on a MVP
+# Replicate the error with a MVP

-So far my observation was that every call to the library caused a problem.
+So far, my observation was, that every call to the library caused a problem.
-Therefore a minimal reproduction of that problem would be achieved by including the NuGet and calling anything from the library.
+Therefore a minimal reproduction of that problem would be achieved by including the NuGet package and calling anything from the library.

 ``` csharp
 // Get the directory where the executable is run.